-For keyword and product targeting campaigns, you can set a different bid for each keyword, product and category.
+For keyword and product targeting campaigns, you can set a different bid for each keyword, product, and category.
 We give you a suggested bid and bid range for each to help you get started.
-Set the maximum bid you are willing to pay.
+Set the maximum bid you’re willing to pay.

 Refine your bidding strategy